ozone10/Rainmeter-TranslucentRM/README.md

 -   **Index** - Option to select second monitor.
     -   Value **0** - disable measure, default value.
     -   Value **_N_** - index of second monitors, it is in range from 0 to (number of monitor - 1).

+**Note 2:** if child measure is not used, style from parent measure will be applied on all taskbars.

 * * *